McConnell optimistic but does not have the votes yet as of Friday morning

 Murkowski: Murkowski was scheduled to go back in to review the FBI report late Thursday evening.
 While she wasn't spotted by CNN, two senators she is friendly with were -- Sens.
 Jim Risch of Idaho and John Hoeven of North Dakota.
 Murkowski reviewed the report multiple times on Thursday and largely avoided reporters.

-Collins: Collins gave GOP leaders an early boost when she said the FBI report appears to be "very thorough."
-But she declined to weigh in on the nomination itself through the day, and went back to review materials multiple times.
+Collins: Collins said Friday that she'll vote for the procedural maneuver to advance Kavanaugh, but said she won't announce her final vote until the afternoon.
+She gave GOP leaders an early boost when she said the FBI report appears to be "very thorough."
 She completed her review of the materials Thursday night.
-In past votes of this magnitude, she will put out a lengthy statement and give a floor speech laying out her decision before the vote.

 Flake: Flake gave another boost to GOP leaders saying he didn't hear "additional corroboration" of the Kavanaugh allegations in the first staff briefing.
 But he too largely went silent and avoided reporters the rest of the day.
 Sources with knowledge of how he approached the day tell me he is not as skittish as some were reporting about his final decision.
 But he did want to make sure he went thoroughly through the report he was essentially responsible for existing.
+Sources told CNN's Dana Bash that Flake was calling close confidantes on Friday morning to talk through his options.

 Manchin: "Heidi made her decision.
 I'll make mine."
 That's what Manchin said when asked about the decision by Sen. Heidi Heitkamp, another red state Democrat who voted for Justice Neil Gorsuch, to oppose Kavanaugh.
 The cross-current pressures are intense between his party, his state, and the nominee himself.
 On Friday morning, he told reporters that he was still undecided and a Manchin aide told CNN's Manu Raju that he'll announce his decision on the Senate floor later in the day.